 Lectures: Lectures involve presentations by academic staff, policy-makers and/or external speakers.
-Many lectures involve an interactive element and we encourage students to participate fully in lectures, either by responding to questions or posing their own questions.
+Many lectures involve an interactive and/or 'blended learning' element and we encourage students to participate fully in lectures, either by responding to questions or posing their own questions.

-Seminars: Seminars are informal teaching/discussion sessions in smaller groups and involve greater interaction with the lecturer.
+Seminars: Seminars are informal teaching/discussion sessions in smaller groups and involve greater interaction with the lecturer and with small peer groups.

-Tutorials: In a tutorial you will meet with your tutor either on your own or as a part of a small group.
-This is a good opportunity to discuss any problems you may have.
-You may also need to prepare work to discuss or present.
+Tutorials: In a tutorial students meet with their tutor either individually or as a part of a small group.
+Tutorials provide an opportunity to discuss problems and issues and make informal presentations.